Slins-23/bookmaps/README.md

 This extension uses the geolocation API at https://opencagedata.com to save bookmarks.
 You don't need it if you just want to import bookmarks saved from a JSON file.
 They have a free account quota available (2500 calls/day as of 10/29/2022).
 More details below in the section `Setting up the API`.

 The extension works only on Firefox Nightly and Developer esditions, because you will need to set the flag `xpinstall.signatures.required` from `true` to `false`, and this setting only works in these variants.
 The extension doesn't work on Chrome, even though it theoretically should.
-More on why at the end of the "How the extension behaves" section.
+More on why at the end of the `How the extension behaves` section.

 ## About
 * If you don't care about how or why I made this extension, and just want to get it setup and ready to use or read technical details, skip this section.